 Interested in joining one of our choirs?

-Choral Scholarships are advertised on the church’s website as and when they arise.
-Our Director of Music is also keen to hear from potential paid deputies at any point during the academic year.
+Choral Scholarships are advertised on the church’s website as and when vacancies arise.
+Our Director of Music is also always pleased to hear from singers interested in joining our growing pool of paid deputies during the academic year.

 Our Community Choir is open to members of the congregation as well as local adult and teenage singers.
 Rehearsals take place after Mass on the final Sunday of each month (11:45am), and the choir sings at Mass on the first Sunday of each month (10:30am).